sjswuitchik/duck_comp_gen/zNCBI_run/05_CompPopGen/02_MKpipeline/README.md

 For example:

-\# Hooded crow genome, NCBI version 2
+\# Black-headed duck genome, NCBI version 1

-corCor.genome : Corvus_cornix_cornix
+hetAtr.genome : Heteronetta_atricapilla

 Once snpEff is ready, export the path to a variable: